Opendoor Technologies Inc. (OP - GuruFocus.com

-Robbins+LLP reminds investors that a class action was filed on behalf of all persons and entities who purchased or otherwise acquired Opendoor Technologies Inc. (NASDAQ: OPEN) securities between December 21, 2020 and September 16, 2022, or in connection with the Company's SPAC merger completed on December 18, 2020.
+SAN DIEGO, Oct.
+28, 2022 (GLOBE NEWSWIRE) -- Robbins LLP reminds investors that a class action was filed on behalf of all persons and entities who purchased or otherwise acquired Opendoor Technologies Inc. ( OPEN) securities between December 21, 2020 and September 16, 2022, or in connection with the Company's SPAC merger completed on December 18, 2020.
 Shareholders who want to participate in the class action have until December 6, 2022, to apply to the court to be appointed lead plaintiff for the class.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.